 If the parties to this Collaborative Participation Agreement are currently parties to pending litigation with each other, they agree to file a consent motion to seek a stay of such litigation pursuant to MD Rule 17-504.
 If either party opposes the stay, this Collaborative Participation Agreement shall be null and void and the provisions barring the attorneys from continuing to represent the parties in contested litigation shall not apply.
 If the pending litigation is stayed and the parties participate in the Collaborative Process, and if either party thereafter seeks to have the stay lifted, this Participation Agreement continues in full force and validity and the provisions of Paragraph 2.C disqualifying the attorneys from representing the parties in contested litigation shall apply.

 If parties sign a participation agreement during pending litigation, it is recommended that, at the same time, they sign a consent motion to the court seeking the stay.
 In other jurisdictions, parties to litigation can seek a stay of the litigation in order to begin a Collaborative case before signing the participation agreement.
 The Maryland Rules require that the participation agreement be signed prior to filing the consent motion for a stay.

+Virginia provides that litigating parties may sign a Collaborative participation agreement with respect to their litigated matter, provided that they promptly file with the court a notice of the signed Collaborative participation agreement.
+The filing operates to stay the litigation.
+VA CODE §20-172.
+If the stay is not granted, the statute requires the parties to nonsuit the litigation prior to continuing the Collaborative process.
+If the stay is granted, the parties must file with the court notice when the Collaborative process concludes.
+Id.
+The court may require the parties to report that the process is ongoing (without disclosing details of the Collaborative process.
+Id.

 PROFESSIONAL TEAM ORGANIZATION, CONDUCT AND PROCESS